storyblok/storyblok-docs/content/content-delivery/v2/core-resources/collaborators/delete-collaborator.md

 title: Delete a Collaborator
 ---

-Delete a collaborator by using its numeric id.
+Delete a collaborator by using its numeric `id`.

 ;examplearea